padogrid/bundle-none-app-simulator/README.md

       # Default: null <undefined>
       name: null

       # Key type.
 Applies to Hazelcast data structures only.
+All keys are string.
       # Valid values are SEQUENCE|TIME|UUID.
+      #    FIXED - Key value is a single fixed value.
+Set keyValue as the key value.
+      #            If keyPrefix is not defined then the key value is set to 'key'.
-      #    SEQUENCE - Key values are sequenced starting from keySequenceStart
+      #    SEQUENCE - Key values are sequenced starting from keySequenceStart.
       #    TIME - Key values are time stamps
       #    UUID - Key values are UUID.
       # Default: SEQUENCE
-      keyType: SEQUENCE
+      keyType: FIXED

-      # Key prefix.
-Key values begin with this value.
+      # Key value for the FIXED key type.
-      # Default: null (no prefix)
+      # Default: key
-      keyPrefix: null
+      keyValue: key

       # Key squence start number.
 Key sequence is incremented starting from this number.
       # Default: 1